new home faq’s

 Application FAQ’s

-Step-by-step guidance on how to apply via the Toi Pōneke website.
-Read the Application Guidelines which include details and costs of the rental spaces available
+Step-by-step guidance on how to apply is available on the Toi Pōneke website.
+Read the Application Guidelines which includes details and costs of the rental spaces available.

-Eligibility: Artists must reside in the Greater Wellington Region and align with the Toi Pōneke vision and kaupapa.
+Eligibility: Artists must reside in the Greater Wellington Region and applications must align with the Toi Pōneke vision and kaupapa.

 Arts offices/Workshop space: 3-year license (with an option to apply for a further 3-years).